betterscientificsoftware/bssw.io/CuratedContent/TechnicalCredit.md

 **Practical Implications of Technical Credit:**

+Some of the practical implications to the successful implementation of a TC effort might include:

 * **Strategic Planning:** Incorporating TC into project planning encourages teams to consider long-term impacts, leading to more resilient and adaptable systems.​

 * **Resource Allocation:** Allocating time and resources to TC can reduce maintenance costs and speed up the implementation of future features.​